Financial-Times/o-message/README.md

 All message types can be presented without actions (e.g. without buttons or links).

 ### JavaScript
 No code will run automatically unless you are using the Build Service.
 You must either construct an `o-message` object or fire an o.DOMContentLoaded event, which `o-message` listens for.

-There are currently three variants of `o-message` that you can use: `alert`, `alert-bleed` and `alert-inner`.
-All of these variants require a status of either `success`, `error` or `neutral`.
+`oMessage` can build two types of messages:  an alert message and a notice message.
+Both message types have three variants, namely `alert`, `alert-bleed`, `alert-inner`, `notice`, `notice-bleed` and `notice-inner`.

+All variants require a status.
+The available options for `alert` are `success`, `error` or `neutral`.
+The available options for `notice` are `inform`, `warning` or `warning-light`.

 #### Construction
 In the case your message has been set up declaratively: